-The Car Parking Strategy was prepared with both short and long term objectives of better utilisation and management of the existing car parking facilities within the Parramatta city centre and overtime relocating all day parking from the city centre core to the edge of city centre, to allow the city centre to grow, and limit the possibility of traffic congestion.
+The Car Parking Strategy was prepared with both short and long term objectives of better utilisation and management of the existing car parking facilities within the City and, overtime, relocating all day parking from the centre core to allow for growth and limit the possibility of traffic congestion. the strategy aims to:

-- Modify the length of on-street parking stay in the city centre to increase the supply of short stay spaces.
+- modify the length of city on-street parking stay to increase the supply of short stay spaces.

-- Update the car parking information on Council's website.
+- update the car parking information on this website

-- Improve vehicle and pedestrian accessibly to Council's multistorey car parks.
+- improve vehicle and pedestrian accessibly to multistorey car parks.